sforouzan/workoutTrackerApp/README.md

 ### 2. Configure the Database Credentials

-Open `env.example` in a text editor and copy the contents inside the file.
+Open `env.example` in VSCode and copy the contents inside the file.

 Then create a new file called `.env` at the project root (same directory as the `env.example`) and paste what you copied.